-To hike to Angels Landing, you’ll need to ride on the park shuttle, but for Observation Point, you do not need the shuttle and depending on where you’re staying, you may not even need to enter the park!
+To hike to Angels Landing, you’ll need to ride on the park shuttle, but for Observation Point, you do not need the park shuttle, but you may have to take the Zion Ponderosa shuttle (more on that in a bit).

 Observation Point is higher

 From Observation Point you are more than 700 feet higher than Angels Landing, which means you have more views of the park!
 It’s pretty fun to stare down at all of the tiny humans on Angels Landing while you’re at the top of Observation Point.

 Angels Landing is famous not only for its views (which look to be amazing!), but also for the adventure to get to the top.
 At only 4.4 miles and 1,604 feet of gain, it’s definitely a challenging hike.
 You will go up 21 switchbacks, called Walter’s Wiggles, before reaching Scout’s Lookout, a scenic overlook, which is a great spot to turn around if you’re not comfortable continuing.

 For the last 0.5 miles of the trail, you’re going up a narrow spine, with drop offs on either side and chains to hold onto.
 While some may not think this is scary, for those who do not like narrow spaces and heights, we hear that it can be terrifying.
 But the worst part is that if it’s busy, you’ll be battling two way traffic on the chains, which can make it even more nerve wracking.